• Skip to main content

 That is the key to washing and taking care of your workout clothes, Luluemon clothes, and how to get them to last for a very long time.

-Now back to the whole stripping your laundry deal.
+Now, back to the whole stripping-your-laundry deal.

-Since you know understand how much our clothes get used, worn, and how obsessive I am about taking care of them.
+Since you know understand how much our clothes get used, and worn, and how obsessive I am about taking care of them.
 For 5+ years now I have been in an ongoing battle to figure out how to get the nasty smell out of them.

 After a while, you literally can't get the funk out of your gym clothes.
-If you know you know.
+If you know, you know.
 I have tried everything from

 • hanging the worn clothes up to let the sweat completely dry before washing